 - HM Crown Prosecution Service Inspectorate.

 In July 2009 the then Attorney General (Baroness Scotland) published a protocol which set out clearly the relationship of the Attorney General with the prosecuting authorities she superintended.
-This was produced in collaboration with the directors of the Crown Prosecution Service (CPS), the Serious Fraud Office (SFO), and the Revenue and Customs Prosecutions Office (RCPO).
+This was produced in collaboration with the directors of the Crown Prosecution Service (CPS), the Serious Fraud Office (SFO), and the Revenue and the then Customs Prosecutions Office (RCPO).

-We are part of a network of Government agencies and other organisations which work to combat fraud and corruption.
+We are part of a network of government agencies and other organisations which work to combat fraud and corruption.
 For more information on how we fit into the counter-fraud and corruption network, visit External relations and What we do and who we work with.